MaastrichtU-IDS/d2s-docs/website/docs/store-rdf.md

 title: Store RDF data
 ---

-Store RDF data in a triplestore.
+Store RDF data in a triplestore accessible by querying a SPARQL endpoint.

 ## Publish to our public GraphDB triplestore